sjfandrews/MitoImputePrep/READMEs/Other_analyses_README.txt

 Summary statistics are then calculated.
 Each individual experiment is saved, then all are combined into one big data table.
 Plots are able to be produced from this script, however the HiMC_1kGP_plots described later produce the most up to date plots.
+This also script performs statistical tests on the MCC datasets.
+It performs linear mixed model evaluations using ANOVA estimated marginal means.
+The results from these evaluations are then output.

 /MitoImputePrep/scripts/R/ANALYSIS/HiMC/concordance_tables_ADNI.R
 Similar to check_haplogroup_concordance.R, this script assigns haplogroups for the ADNI imputed dataset.